Thematic report on the right of persons with disabilities to live independently and to be included in the community

 - community services and facilities for the general population are available on an equal basis to persons with disabilities and are responsive to their needs.

 The implementation of the right to live independently and to be included in the community would require, among other elements:

 - The establishment of equal recognition before the law for all persons with disabilities and the provision of supported decision-making, when needed, to ensure that all persons have choice and control over their lives on equal basis with others;

 - The end of forced institutionalization, which represents a form of deprivation of liberty based on disability and is against the CRPD;

-In the preparation of the study, OHCHR invited contributions from Member States, regional organizations, civil society organizations and organizations of persons with disabilities, the Special Rapporteur on disability of the Commission for Social Development, and national human rights institutions, transmitting a set of questions related to existing legislation and policies enabling persons with disabilities to live independently and to be included in the community.
-As a result, OHCHR received the following responses:
+In preparation of the study, OHCHR invited States and relevant stakeholders to present submissions by transmitting a set of questions related to existing legislation, policies and practices concerning the right of persons with disabilities to live independently and to be included in the community.
+As a result, OHCHR received the responses listed below.